ogmini/Notepad-Tabstate-Buffer/README.md

 - Cursor position (Stored as a unsigned LEB128)
 - Deletion Action (Stored as an unsigned LEB128 indicating how many characters to delete)
 - Addition Action (Stored as an unsigned LEB128 indicating how many characters to add)
   - Added characters are stored as little-endian UTF-16
+- Unknown 4 bytes

 ### Addition Chunk